 Introduction to local, metropolitan, and wide area networks using the standard OSI reference model as a framework.
 Introduction to the Internet protocol suite and to network tools and programming.
 Discussion of various networking technologies.

-CS 830 - Introduction to Artificial
+CS 830 - Introduction to Artificial Intelligence

 In-depth introduction to artificial intelligence concentrating on aspects of intelligent problem-solving.
 Topics include situated agents, advanced search techniques, knowledge representations, logical reasoning techniques, reasoning under uncertainty, advanced planning and control, and learning.
 Prereq: data structures.

-CS 835 - Introduction to Parallel and
+CS 835 - Introduction to Parallel and Distributed Programming

 Programming with multiple processes and threads on distributed and parallel computer systems.
 Introduces programming tools and techniques for building applications on such platforms.
 Course requirements consist primarily of programming assignments.
 Prereq: Undergraduate course in operating systems fundamentals and computer organization; or permission.

-CS 845 - Formal Specification and Verification
+CS 845 - Formal Specification and Verification of Software Systems

 Course focuses on the formal specification and verification of reactive systems, most notably concurrent and distributed systems.
 Topics relevant to these systems, such as non-determinism, safety and liveness properties, asynchronous communication or compositional reasoning, are discussed.
 We rely on a notation (T LA+, the Temporal Logic of Actions) and a support tool (TLC, the TLA+ Model Checker).
 Prereq: Students are expected to be knowledgeable in logic and to be able to write symbolic proofs in predicate calculus.
 A basic understanding of the notions of assertion, precondition, and post-condition is also assumed.